 A preliminary screening was performed for numerous remedial technologies on the basis of technical feasibility, pertinence to the environmental conditions and remedial action objectives, cost effectiveness, required time to implement, etc. Several technologies were eliminated from further consideration in the preliminary screening, and several remedial options were retained; these included the in-situ and ex-situ methods utilized during the IRM program.
-The retained technologies were further scrutinized based on nine criteria included in the NYSDEC guidance for performing an Alternative Analysis.
-One of the retained alternatives, in-situ chemical oxidation, was eliminated on the basis of several criteria.
+The retained technologies were further scrutinized based on the nine criteria included in the NYSDEC guidance for performing an Alternative Analysis.
+Two of the retained alternatives, in-situ chemical oxidation and placement of a clean soil cover over impacted soil, were eliminated on the basis of several criteria.
 The other technologies were retained as the recommended alternatives.
-These alternatives were implemented in combination with each other in the IRM program described in more detail herein.
-In addition, the soil capping alternative was retained as the preferred alternative for remedial action for the RAOC-4 area.
+These alternatives were implemented during the IRM program described in more detail herein.